Compactness for small cardinals in mathematics: principles, consequences, and limitations

 Here are some initial observations (see Fuchs \cite{L:inf} for more details related to abelian groups in general and Eklof's and Mekler's excellent monograph \cite{modules} for set-theoretic connections):

-\begin{theorem} The following hold: \bce[(i)] \item A principles saying that ``a group $G$ is free if and only if every finitely generated subgroup $H$ of $G$ is free''\footnote{Note that the implication from left to right is provable from a weak form of $\AC$; see Nielsen-Schreier theorem in Section \ref{sec:omega}.} is false in $\ZFC$. \item If $\kappa$ is weakly compact, then $\kappa$ is abelian compact. \item If $\kappa$ is strongly compact, then $\kappa$ is fully abelian compact. \ece \end{theorem}
+\begin{theorem} The following hold: \bce[(i)] \item A principles saying that ``a group $G$ is free if and only if every finitely generated subgroup $H$ of $G$ is free''\footnote{Note that the implication from left to right is provable from a weak form of $\AC$; see our discussion of this point in Section \ref{sec:omega}.} is false in $\ZFC$. \item If $\kappa$ is weakly compact, then $\kappa$ is abelian compact. \item If $\kappa$ is strongly compact, then $\kappa$ is fully abelian compact. \ece \end{theorem}

 \begin{proof} (i).
 Baer and Higman constructed in 1950's a non-free abelian groups of size $\omega_1$ whose all countable subgroups are free.

 (ii) and (iii).
 This is an easy observation using the properties of weakly compact or strongly compact cardinals.
 See \cite[Chapter IV, Theorem 3.2]{modules} for more details. \end{proof}